 I tried to see everyone in Delhi at the baggage to say goodbye.
 Nice group of people that were easy to travel with.

-I never had any of those ‘you’ve really got yourself into something now Warren’ moments thus to answer my other question from part one yes it does dilute the sense of adventure to be on a tour even in a place like this.
-If I went again it would be solo but I would only do that now with the experience I gained on this trip.
-The only real negative of a tour is it limits your opportunities to photograph or video but I’d recommend Ride Expeditions without any hesitation.
-The owner Toby is a great bloke (below right) who is with you all the way with every assistance possible.
+Sure you can do this yourself easy enough and I never had any of those ‘you’ve really got yourself into something now Warren’ moments thus to answer my other question from part one – yes it does dilute the sense of adventure to be on a tour even in a place like this and if I went again it would be solo but first time I’m totally satisfied.
+The only negative of a tour (besides price) is it limits photo opportunities but I’d recommend Ride Expeditions without hesitation.
+The owner Toby (below right) is with you all the way with every assistance possible.

 Some ideas if you do a tour like this.
 Consider a camping bed sheet or whatever those things are called for Sarchu if you are a city slicker hotel dweller like me.
 A power bank to charge all your gear in tent.
 Energy bars – proper ones not snickers.
 Full box of ibuprofen for headaches at altitude.
 Technical base layer shirts.
 Off road experience is essential or do a training course.
 Dust is a problem, I used my buff over my nose most of time and I could have done with a pair of those riding sunglasses that seal off dust (look on Revzilla) as whilst it is cold you are working and going slow so with a closed visor you will get very stuffy.

 If you have proper off road helmet and goggles then for sure take them but I would not buy them especially for this ride as a regular helmet is fine with nose mask and those foam seal sunglasses.
 If you ride solo here then need to think about how remote it is.
-I would not have been properly equipped if I had gone here alone but now I have seen it I would suggest you plan to carry Enfield spares like levers, fuses and cables.
-A tool kit.
-Collection of few bolts, wire, zip ties, gaffa tape to affect MacGyver repairs.
-Spare tube, tyre levers and vulcanize kit, and know how to fix a flat.
-Water and fuel.
+I would suggest you carry a tool kit.
+Collection of McGyver repair stuff like spare fuse, length of wire, zip ties, gaffa tape.
+Spare tube, mini compressor, tyre levers and vulcanize kit, and know how to fix a flat.
+Water and possibly spare fuel.
 And of course a medical kit and you probably should know how to use it too, do a first aid course like Saint Johns, it’s time well spent for any rider really.

 The journey home